This PDF is the current document as it appeared on Public Inspection on 06/13/2013 at 08:45 am.

 Buoy 1 (6708, 6709, 6758); Buoy 2 (6709); Lateral 1 (6708); Lateral 2 (6708, 6709); “Y” Assembly (6708); Mainline Pipeline (6708, 6658, 6657, 6607, 6606, 6556, 6555, 6554, 6504 and 6503).

 The 145,000 cubic meter LNGRVs would have onboard closed-loop vaporization and metering and odorant capability.
-Each vessel will have three vaporization units capable of maximum send-out of 750 million standard cubic feet per day (MMscfd) (maximum pipeline system flow rate is 660 MMscfd with two buoys) with annual average expected to be 400 MMscfd.
+Each vessel will have three vaporization units capable of a maximum send-out of 750 million standard cubic feet per day (MMscfd) (maximum pipeline system flow rate is 660 MMscfd with two buoys) with annual average expected to be 400 MMscfd.
 The LNGRVs have been designed to utilize a ballast water cooling system that will entirely re-circulate onboard the vessel during Port operations, eliminating vessel discharges associated with regasification while at the Port.
-Deliveries through Port Ambrose would be focused during peak demand winter and summer months and it is anticipated that approximately 45 deliveries will occur each year.
+Deliveries through Port Ambrose would be focused during peak demand winter and summer months.
+The Port will receive up to 45 LNGRVs per year.

-If approved, the majority of the port and pipeline construction and installation would occur in 2015, with commissioning in December 2015.
+If approved, the majority of the port and pipeline construction and installation is proposed to occur in 2015, with commissioning in December 2015.

 By Order of the Maritime Administrator.